(See also Overview of Acute Coronary Syndromes.)

 Postdischarge rehabilitation and chronic medical management of coronary artery disease

 A reliable IV route must be established, oxygen given (typically 2 L by nasal cannula), and continuous single-lead ECG monitoring started.
-Prehospital interventions by emergency medical personnel (including ECG, chewed aspirin [325 mg], pain management (with nitrates or opioids) can reduce risk of mortality and complications.
+Prehospital interventions by emergency medical personnel (including ECG, chewed aspirin [325 mg], and pain management with nitrates) can reduce risk of mortality and complications.
 Early diagnostic data and response to treatment can help determine the need for and timing of revascularization.

 On arrival to the emergency room, the patient's diagnosis is confirmed.
 Drug therapy and timing of revascularization depend on the clinical picture and diagnosis.

 For STEMI, reperfusion strategy can include fibrinolytic therapy or immediate PCI.
-For patients with NSTEMI, angiography may be done within 24 to 48 h of admission if the patient is clinically stable.
-If the patient is unstable (eg, ongoing symptoms, hypotension or sustained arrhythmias), then angiography must be done immediately (see Figure: Approach to myocardial infarction.).
+For patients with NSTEMI, angiography may be done within 24 to 48 hours of admission if the patient is clinically stable.
+If the patient is unstable (eg, ongoing symptoms, hypotension or sustained arrhythmias), then angiography must be done immediately (see figure Approach to myocardial infarction).

 All patients should be given antiplatelet drugs, anticoagulants, and if chest pain is present, antianginal drugs.
 The specific drugs used depend on the reperfusion strategy and other factors; their selection and use is discussed in Drugs for Acute Coronary Syndrome.
-Other drugs, such as beta-blockers, ACE inhibitors, and statins, should be initiated during admission (see Table: Drugs for Coronary Artery Disease*).
+Other drugs, such as beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, and statins, should be initiated during admission (see table Drugs for Coronary Artery Disease).

 Patients with acute myocardial infarction should be given the following (unless contraindicated):